irisnet/irishub/docs/software/node.md

 ## Introduction

-The `iris` executable is the entry point for running a IRISnet network node.
+The `iris` executable is the entry point for running an IRISnet network node.
 All the validator nodes and full nodes need to install the `iris` and launching the daemon to join the IRISnet network.
 You can also use `iris` to start your own test network locally.

-## How to install IRIShub
+## How to install `iris`
 Please follow this [guide](How-to-install-Irishub.md) to install irishub.

 ## How to start an IRISnet network locally

 ### Initialize node

-First you need to create a account as the corresponding validator operator for yourself.
+First you need to create an account as the corresponding validator operator for yourself.
 ```bash
 iriscli keys add <account_name>
 ```